-Circle of Grace[©] is a faith-based safe environment curriculum that helps to form and educate children and youth about the value of positive relationships with God and others.
+Circle of Grace© is a faith-based safe environment curriculum that helps to form and educate children and youth about the value of positive relationships with God and others.
 It teaches children and youth how to identify and maintain appropriate physical, emotional, spiritual, and sexual boundaries; recognize when boundary violations are about to occur or have occurred; and demonstrate how to take action when boundaries are threatened or violated.
-Circle of Grace[©] is not a sexuality education program.
+Circle of Grace© is not a sexuality education program.
 This program is taught annually.
+Theology of the Body curriculum is an eight part, human formation program for students in grades 7th and 8th that presents the core truths of St. John Paul II's Theology of the Body and provides authentic answers to the questions many young people struggle with today.